 Task engagement up 238% from previous quarter

-Clique reached out to me looking for help in understanding why users were struggling to find the advice & information that was being tailed specifically for them.
+Clique reached out to me looking for help in understanding why users were struggling to find the advice & information that was being tailored specifically for them.
 They had received many complaints around the complexity and overall lack of intuitive navigation on the platform and wanted to re-design from the ground up to address these concerns before committing too heavily into their MVP.

 These challenges were exacerbated by the lack of responsive behavior and letting accessibility fall to the wayside while building out their initial concept.